 We know that there is a daunting range of information about the best way to prepare for your case studies.
 We encourage you to focus less on reciting a script or relying on a pre-researched framework, and more on engaging with the process and communicating and structuring your thoughts in a clear way.

 Your application – we really value cover letters, as they give us an insight into your communication style and ability to distill information into a single page.
 Use your cover letter to highlight any aspects of your CV we should note and to help us to understand why you think you would be a good fit for a career in consulting with EY Port Jackson Partners.
+If you are applying for the 2024 Graduate Program be sure to include your responses to the 3 questions asked at the bottom of the job description.

 Your interviews – take the time to listen to the interviewers and ask questions if you need clarity: don’t rush ahead to force a solution.
 We are trying to get a sense of how you approach the problem.
 The best candidates talk us through their structure and what they’re thinking as they work, asking questions or offering observations along the way.